Permanent exhibition of goods under Made in Azerbaijan brand to be organized in Bahrain

 By Azad Hasanli – Trend:

-A permanent exhibition of products under the Made in Azerbaijan brand will be organized in Manama, the capital of Bahrain, chairman of the board of the Association for Azerbaijan-Arab Countries Cooperation (AACC) Elshan Rahimov told Trend.
+A permanent exhibition of products under the Made in Azerbaijan brand will be organized in Manama, the capital of Bahrain, chairman of the board of the Association for Azerbaijan-Arab Countries Cooperation (AACC) Elshan Rahimov told Trend July 31.

 "The organization of this exhibition will allow Azerbaijan to promote its products not only in Bahrain, but also in other Arab countries," he added.